 Full spectrum CBD products incorporate additional parts of the cannabis plant, including other cannabinoids and terpenes, aromatics found in the plant's essential oils that supply the strain with its unique scent.
-Beyond just CBD, some of the most popular cannabinoids that you'll find in full spectrum CBD oil are trace amounts of THC, cannabigerol (CBG), cannabinol (CBN) and cannabichromene (CBC).
+Beyond just CBD, some of the other beneficial cannabinoids that you'll find in full spectrum CBD oil are trace amounts of THC, cannabigerol (CBG), cannabinol (CBN) and cannabichromene (CBC).

-How We Determined the Best Full Spectrum CBD Oils
+How We Chose These Full Spectrum CBD Oils

 In choosing the best full spectrum CBD products, we evaluated each one on six key categories:

 - Strength — How much CBD does the oil contain?